 Tips to Leverage Slide Master View in PowerPoint 2016 for Windows

-Brand integrity is a critical element of Presentation Management.
-PowerPoint’s Slide Master’s will promote your brand, with the right logo and graphics, consistently through everyone’s presentations in your company.
-Plus, Slide Masters just make it easier for everyone to create a polished, professional presentation.
-So here are some tips on how to use and update Slide Masters.
+Brand integrity is a critical element of presentation management.
+PowerPoint’s Slide Masters will promote your brand, with the right logo and graphics, and colors–consistently through everyone’s presentations in your company.
+Plus, Slide Masters make it easier for all users in your company to create polished, professional presentations.
+To help you get started, here are some tips on how to use and update Slide Masters in PowerPoint.

 Slide Master view is an important view within PowerPoint 2016.
 Why?
-Because, if you make any changes or edits to this view, these modifications will influence all slides within your presentation.
+That’s because, if you make changes or edits to this view, the modifications will influence all slides within your presentation.